anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We shall never know all the good that a simple smile can do.
+Quote: Do you want to know who you are?
+Don't ask.
+Act!
+Action will delineate and define you.

-By: Mother Teresa
+By: Thomas Jefferson